About us

 The Ratrie Arboretum is the culmination of a 30-year quest by the late Mary Price Ratrie, a founding member of the Friends of Spring Hill Cemetery Park, for a living museum of trees for southern West Virginia.
 The City of Charleston owns the property and graciously provides labor and equipment to care for the trees and plants in the Arboretum.

-Mayor Amy Shuler Goodwin, Spring Hill Cemetery Superintendent Larry Ford, members of the Ratrie family and the Friends of Spring Hill Cemetery Park & Arboretum, officially opened the Mary Price Ratrie Arboretum on October 14, 2021.
+Mayor Amy Shuler Goodwin, Spring Hill Cemetery Superintendent Larry Ford, members of the Ratrie family and Dr Rick Franke, President of the Friends of Spring Hill Cemetery Park & Arboretum, officially opened the Mary Price Ratrie Arboretum on October 14, 2021.

 "The Mary Price Ratrie Arboretum will provide educational opportunities for our students and be another beautiful outdoor experience for visitors and those who live in our Capitol City," said Mayor Amy Shuler Goodwin.
 "Thank you to the Ratrie family and the Friends of Spring Hill Cemetery Park & Arboretum for your dedication to this project."